-This is important because this protects your ankles and feet from getting sore or injured because a lot of pressure is applied on them when using an inversion table.
-So, don’t neglect your ankle and feet, get a proper inversion table with necessary paddings.
+This is important because this protects your ankles and feet from getting sore or injured because a lot of pressure is applied to them when using an inversion table.
+So, don’t neglect your ankle and feet, get a proper inversion table with necessary padding.

 Don’t go for a cheap quality